-In addition, mediation can provide a helpful mechanism for discussion when a complaint is raised, and can help to rebuild the relationship between parties once all of the investigative stages of the complaints procedure have been complete.
+In addition, mediation or facilitated meetings can provide helpful mechanisms for discussion when a complaint is raised, or at any stage during the complaints process.
+These meetings can help to rebuild the relationship between parties either during the investigative stages or once the complaints procedure has been completed.